shanelord01/hass-firewalla-ng/README.md

 ## Changelog

+### v2.2.2
+- Add rule toggle button entities — each firewall rule now has a Toggle button on its device card that pauses an active rule or resumes a paused one, with a contextual icon reflecting current state

 ### v2.2.1
 - Fix rule binary sensors missing icon — `rule_active` translation key was not set on `FirewallaRuleActiveSensor`, so the shield icon from `icons.json` was never applied

 ### v2.2.0
 - Fix flow fetching: API query parameter was `count` instead of `limit` — flows now correctly respect the configured limit